md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 The vision of BAPIL is grounded in the belief that responsible Artificial Intelligence, combined with strong governance, research excellence, and interdisciplinary collaboration, can contribute to more informed decision-making and sustainable national development [1, 5, 15, 23, 24].
 Through research, dialogue, and innovation, BAPIL aims to support the exploration of AI-enabled solutions that align with Bangladesh’s long-term aspirations and digital transformation goals [29, 30, 35, 36].

-## Chapter 6: BAPIL Architecture
+# Chapter 6: BAPIL Architecture

-### Introduction
+## Introduction

 The Bangladesh AI Policy & Innovation Lab (BAPIL) is envisioned as a research-oriented policy intelligence framework that integrates data analytics, Artificial Intelligence (AI), knowledge management, and decision-support capabilities.
-The proposed architecture is designed to facilitate evidence-based analysis, policy research, digital governance studies, and responsible AI experimentation.
+The proposed architecture is designed to facilitate evidence-based analysis, policy research, digital governance studies, and responsible AI experimentation [1, 4, 10, 17, 21].

 The architecture does not aim to automate policymaking.
-Instead, it seeks to provide analytical tools, knowledge resources, and AI-assisted insights that can support researchers, policymakers, and stakeholders in understanding complex policy challenges.
+Instead, it seeks to provide analytical tools, knowledge resources, and AI-assisted insights that can support researchers, policymakers, and stakeholders in understanding complex policy challenges [5, 7, 15, 17].

-### Architectural Principles
+## Architectural Principles

 The BAPIL architecture is guided by the following principles:

-* Human-centered decision support.
+* Human-centered decision support [1, 4, 5, 15]
-* Responsible and ethical AI.
+* Responsible and ethical AI [2, 5, 6, 7]
-* Transparency and explainability.
+* Transparency and explainability [4, 5, 7, 50]
-* Data security and privacy protection.
+* Data security and privacy protection [6, 14, 34, 71]
-* Interoperability and scalability.
+* Interoperability and scalability [11, 17, 20, 57, 59]
-* Research-driven innovation.
+* Research-driven innovation [16, 24, 27, 35]
-* Modular and extensible design.
+* Modular and extensible design [7, 8, 10, 17]

-### High-Level Architecture
+## High-Level Architecture

 The proposed BAPIL architecture consists of six primary layers: